 Yes.
-Students have the ability to meet with you and discuss their academic plans for the program.
-As part of our application process, students are given instructions for pre-approving credit as well as the Course Pre-approval Form.
+Students should meet with you to discuss their academic plans for the program.
+As part of our application process, students are given instructions for pre-approving credit as well as the Transfer Credit Pre-approval Form.
 Details on this process are found in the Academic section of the Learning Abroad Handbook.

 If a student earns transfer credit, what is the process for transferring those credits